 How will this work?

-To enter a non-essential service like a restaurant or bar, Quebecers aged 13 and up will have to show a QR code containing their proof of vaccination, as well as a government-issued photo ID.
-The QR code may be presented via the VaxiCode mobile application, as a PDF file on a mobile device, or, simply, printed on paper.
+To enter a non-essential service like a restaurant or bar, Quebecers aged 13 and up must show a QR code containing their proof of vaccination and a government-issued photo ID.
+The QR code may be presented via the VaxiCode mobile application, as a PDF file on a mobile device, or printed on paper.
 When scanned, the merchant’s app will display the customer’s name and indicate whether they are adequately vaccinated or not.
 (People who are homeless need not present a vaccination passport to access a restaurant.)

 When can I download the app?